 - Floors: The body sheds dead skin cells all the time.
 It is preferable to have wooden floors as the dust can be easily swept away.
 Carpets cannot be thoroughly vacuumed especially at the corners.
 You do not know what is hidden in the carpet pile.

-- Feng Shui Bedroom Furniture: It should be functional and proportionate to the size of the bedroom.
+- The furniture should be functional and proportionate to the size of the bedroom.

-- Symbols of Good Fortune: Symbols for enhancing harmonious relationships may be useful for couples or single people seeking romance.
+- Symbols of Good Fortune which are for enhancing harmonious relationships, may be useful for couples or single people seeking romance.
 A popular symbol is a pair of yin-yang ducks or mandarin ducks, which usually come in colourfully hand-painted wood.
 These should be placed in the South-west corner of the bedroom or near the bed.
 Another potent symbol is the ‘double happiness’ sign which is the Chinese calligraphy for happiness and love, popular in bridal chambers at Chinese weddings.
 These signs are normally written in gold embossed on red cards — an auspicious colour combination for good luck.

-- Feng Shui bedroom pictures: These pictures can be of the romantic couple on holiday, aspirations of the new home, new job.
+- Bedroom pictures can be of the romantic couple on holiday, aspirations of the new home, new job.
 A picture of a happy family having a good time, over dinner or at a celebration.

-- Feng Shui Bedroom Love: Rose quartz heart crystals and a rose quartz crystal in the South West Corner of your bedroom.
+- For Love, place rose quartz heart crystals and a rose quartz crystal in the South West Corner of your bedroom.

-- Feng Shui Bedroom: Express what you want.
-A manifestation of your visualisation.
+- Express what you want in a manifestation of your visualisation.
 This could be objects, carving or images of your aims in life.
 A model of the car you cherish, the image of the dress you want.
 The list is endless.

-The feng shui bedroom review consisting of 50 tips or suggestions.
+This review consists of 8 actionable feng shui steps to improve sleep in the Bedroom.
 It might be impossible to get the perfect feng shui bedroom but like they say, “Every Little Bit Helps”.

-Please make a comment on the 50 Tips.
-They are most welcome.
+Please do make a comment on the 8 Action Feng Shui steps.
+Your comments are most welcome.